 Please note that the referencing company will ask your previous landlord/s if you have ever been late paying your rent, even by one day.
-If you have then the referencing company will not be able to pass you and will recommend to the new landlord that they cannot consider you a suitable risk.
+If you have (even by one day) then the referencing company will not be able to pass you and will recommend to the new landlord that they cannot consider you a suitable risk.
 In this instance the only opition may be to offer the landlord 6 months rent in advance in addition to a guarantor, if the landlord is acceptable to this option.

 If a landlord is prepared to consider a pet then it will state in the details.
 If you have a pet then please do not try to rent a property where the landlord has stated no pets, as the tenancy may then be terminated for breach of agreement.

 If a pet is permitted then there will always be a pet fee and each pet will be provided with a Pet License.
 Terms apply, please see pet license for details.
 We recommend that you always check with us before applying.

 Please be aware that most easilett tenancies have 'professionally' cleaned ovens, hob (or cooker), extractors and carpets.
 Where this is the case then tenants will be required to have these items 'professionally' cleaned at the end of the tenancy and by a easilett approved contractor.
 Copy invoices will be required.